EcmaXp/PyCraft/README.md

 ## Goal
 * We don't need and mod but need one lua api and this program.
-* We can run translated-python-code on computercraft's computer
+* We can run translated-python-code on computercraft's computer.
+* Or add new mod for intergrate with python3. (server must install python3 for that.)

 ## Limits
 * We can't run python-code on computer directly